cea-trust-platform/MEDCoupling_tutos/README.md

-# MEDCoupling_tutos
+# **MEDCoupling_tutos**

-Jupyter-lab python tutorials and scripts illustrating the use of the MEDCoupling library.
+This git repository contains python tutorials and scripts illustrating the use of the MEDCoupling library.

+You can find in the "tutorials" folder some tutorials and explanations for several topics.
+Jupyter-lab should be used for ipynb extension files.

-## MEDCoupling environement
+## **MEDCoupling environement**

-Sourcing the MEDCoupling environement is required in order to use the scripts !
+Working in a MEDCoupling environement is required.
+For that, you should do the following

-For a TRUST user
+- For a TRUST user : ***source env_TRUST.sh && source $TRUST_MEDCOUPLING_ROOT/env.sh***
-> source $TRUST_MEDCOUPLING_ROOT/env.sh

-For a Salome user
+- For a Salome user : ***salome context***

-> salome context
+## **Steps to follow**

+- Activate the MEDCoupling environement

+- cd tutorials

+- Launch jupyter-lab

+- Enjoy MEDCoupling !